Chess Mail logo Friend of ICCF award

 Although the oldest member, Jim was the top performer for the 50+ team, scoring 4.5/9.
 The other team members were Gerard McIlroy, Vjekoslav ("Hector") Novak and Joseph A. McDonnell.

 There were 54 teams in the 65+ tournament.
 Ireland-1 were initially ranked 33rd and Ireland-2 were seeded 49th.
 They finished respectively 36th and 48th so performed roughly to par.
-Ireloand-1 won three matches, had one walkover against a team they would probably have beaten, and lost five.
+Ireland-1 won three matches, had one walkover against a team they would probably have beaten, and lost five.
 So they scored 8MP.
 Ireland-2 won two matches and drew two, so finishing on 6MP.

 Ireland-1 had a very experienced campaigner on top board, former British Senior Champion FM Andrew P. Smith who lives in Buckinghamshire.
 He scored 4.5/8 and gained a few rating points.